Facing Fascism: How Did We Get Here?

 free and open to the public

 What are the traditions of race-, gender- and class-based manipulation in our electoral politics?
 What are the unique histories (and present realities) of white identity formation, fascism, and anti-fascist resistance, and how do they help us understand the 2016 presidential election and its aftermath?
-Join us for this in-depth panel discussion that brings together activist leaders and renowned scholars as we dig into these complex and timely questions.
+Join us for a “fireside” chat with renowned race scholar Matthew Hughey, moderated by The Arsonists’ civic organizer Laurenellen McCann, as we dig into these complex and timely questions.

 MATTHEW W. HUGHEY, PhD is Associate Professor of Sociology at the University of Connecticut where he also serves as Affiliate Faculty in the Africana Studies Institute; the American Studies Program, the Institute for Collaboration on Health, Intervention, and Policy (InCHIP), and; the Graduate Certificate program in Race, Ethnicity, and Politics (REP).